Skip to contents

 n_cores

-Number of cores used to parallel the h selection algorithm (default:2).
+Number of cores used to parallel the h selection algorithm.
+If this is not provided, the function will detect the available cores.

 Quantile